What does “reliability” really mean when you see it in a manual, a research paper, or a product spec?

 - Use a “reliability budget” – Allocate a portion of your design budget specifically for redundancy, higher‑grade components, or testing.

-- take advantage of cloud‑based monitoring tools – They can aggregate logs from thousands of devices, flagging outliers in real time.
+- put to work cloud‑based monitoring tools – They can aggregate logs from thousands of devices, flagging outliers in real time.

 - Schedule periodic “reliability reviews” – Bring together engineers, support staff, and customers to discuss trends and adjust the plan.